TUM-DAML/seml/docs.md

 **Options**:

 * `-n, --num-experiments INTEGER`: Number of experiments to start.
 0: all (staged) experiments   [default: 0]
-* `--file-output / --no-file-output`: Write the experiment's output to a file.  [default: file-output]
+* `-nf, --no-file-output`: Do not write the experiment's output to a file.
 * `-ss, --steal-slurm`: Local jobs 'steal' from the Slurm queue, i.e. also execute experiments waiting for execution via Slurm.
 * `-pm, --post-mortem`: Activate post-mortem debugging with pdb.
-* `--output-to-console / --no-output-to-console`: Write the experiment's output to the console.  [default: no-output-to-console]
+* `-o, --output-to-console`: Write the experiment's output to the console.
 * `-wg, --worker-gpus TEXT`: The IDs of the GPUs used by the local worker.
 Will be directly passed to CUDA_VISIBLE_DEVICES.
 * `-wc, --worker-cpus INTEGER`: The number of CPUs used by the local worker.
 Will be directly passed to OMP_NUM_THREADS.
 * `-we, --worker-env JSON`: Further environment variables to be set for the local worker.